SystemsApproach/sdn/uses.rst

 There have been reasonable debates about whether network virtualization is really SDN.
-Certainly it displays many of the properties we discussed in the previous chapter–the original Nicira network virtualization platform even used OpenFlow to communicate between its central controller and the data plane elements.
+Certainly it displays many of the properties we discussed in the previous chapter—the original Nicira network virtualization platform even used OpenFlow to communicate between its central controller and the data plane elements.
 And the centralization benefits of SDN are at the core of what made network